Deenbe/blaster/README.md

 # Blaster
-> Universal message pump for message brokers
+> Got a message?
+Just handle it!

 [![Build Status](https://travis-ci.org/buddyspike/blaster.svg?branch=master)](https://travis-ci.org/buddyspike/blaster) [![codecov](https://codecov.io/gh/buddyspike/blaster/branch/master/graph/badge.svg)](https://codecov.io/gh/buddyspike/blaster) [![Go Report Card](https://goreportcard.com/badge/github.com/buddyspike/blaster)](https://goreportcard.com/report/github.com/buddyspike/blaster)

 Blaster is a cli utility to pump messages out of a message broker and forward them to a handler written in any language.
 Handler must listen for incoming messages via an http endpoint.
+Blaster takes care of the complex tasks in message handling such as throttling and retrying so that you can just focus on message handling logic.

+This project is currently under heavy churn.
+We invite all the adventurous folks to give it a whirl and help us make it solid.

+Made with ❤ in Australia

 ### Usage